cod182/Milestone-Project-2/README.md

 ### Technical Capabilities

+It is possible to create this site efficiently using the bootstrap framework and HTML/CSS/Javascript that I have learned.
+Api will also be used for getting maps, searche results and weather information

 ### Business Vision

-The business vision is to help people locate an appropriate campsite to book when looking either during or before their travels.
+- The business vision is to help people locate an appropriate campsite to book when looking either during or before their travels.
+- Simplicit and speed at the forefront so the user is not delayed in their search.

 ## Scope